All-Time Favorite Albums - WEEK 1

 Day 1 of 10 all time favorite albums.
 What really made an impact and is still on your rotation list, even if only now and then.
 Post the cover, no need to explain, and nominate a person each day to do the same."

-This past weekend, I got "tagged" again, (this will be my second round) and I have to admit, I am particularly fond of this internet, socially engaging, time suck, and here's why.
+Last weekend, I got "tagged" again, (this will be my THIRD go around) and I have to admit, I am particularly fond of this socially engaging internet time suck, and here's why.
 It allows people to see what has shaped us individually through art, in this case, music.

 This time around, I wanted to change it up.
-I am not going to tag anyone cause quite frankly, most of the people I tagged bailed after one post, let alone two posts.
-Some just were smart and didn't bother to do it at all.
+I am not going to tag anyone because quite frankly, most of the people I tagged bailed after one post, never mind two posts.
+Some were just smart and didn't bother to do it at all.
 So to save myself and loved ones pain and heartache of feeling like we disappointed one another, y'all off the hook this time, no tags!

-I also wanted to give a back story of how these albums shaped me, why these albums have a place dear to my heart, and why I believe they are dope musically and culturally relevant.
-I figured what better way to express this than, you know, writing another, self indulging blog post that the world really doesn't need. ;) This list will be made up of entirely new albums, since I already did 10 before.
+I also wanted to give a back story of how these albums shaped me, why these albums are dear to my heart, and why I believe they are musically dope and culturally relevant.
+I figured what better way to express this than, you know, writing another self indulging blog post that the world really doesn't need. ;) This list will be made up of albums I did during my second round, aka re-posting and FINISHING, because yeah...
+I just ghosted the completion of the blog.
+I feel compelled to honor that and make it right.
 In case you missed my first round of albums, here they are:

 Day 1 - Depeche Mode - Violator

 Day 2 - 2001 (The Chronic 2001) Dr. Dre

 Day 3 - Jeff Buckley - Grace

 Day 4 - Miles Davis - Kind of Blue

 Day 5 - The Beatles - The White Album